Seneca the Younger: An improving reputation

 Among the historians who have sought to reappraise Seneca is the scholar Anna Lydia Motto, who in 1966 argued that the negative image has been based almost entirely on Suillius's account, while many others who might have lauded him have been lost.

-"We are therefore left with no contemporary record of Seneca's life, save for the desperate opinion of Publius Suillius.
+We are therefore left with no contemporary record of Seneca's life, save for the desperate opinion of Publius Suillius.
 Think of the barren image we should have of Socrates, had the works of Plato and Xenophon not come down to us and were we wholly dependent upon Aristophanes' description of this Athenian philosopher.
 To be sure, we should have a highly distorted, misconstrued view.
-Such is the view left to us of Seneca, if we were to rely upon Suillius alone."
+Such is the view left to us of Seneca, if we were to rely upon Suillius alone.

 More recent work is changing the dominant perception of Seneca as a mere conduit for pre-existing ideas, showing originality in Seneca's contribution to the history of ideas.
 Examination of Seneca's life and thought in relation to contemporary education and to the psychology of emotions is revealing the relevance of his thought.
 For example, Martha Nussbaum in her discussion of desire and emotion includes Seneca among the Stoics who offered important insights and perspectives on emotions and their role in our lives.
 Specifically devoting a chapter to his treatment of anger and its management, she shows Seneca's appreciation of the damaging role of uncontrolled anger, and its pathological connections.
 Nussbaum later extended her examination to Seneca's contribution to political philosophy showing considerable subtlety and richness in his thoughts about politics, education, and notions of global citizenship—and finding a basis for reform-minded education in Seneca's ideas she used to propose a mode of modern education that avoids both narrow traditionalism and total rejection of tradition.
 Elsewhere Seneca has been noted as the first great Western thinker on the complex nature and role of gratitude in human relationships.

+In the late 19th century, Spanish thinker Ángel Ganivet re-appropriated and reshaped Seneca as a "Spaniard in essence" coming to embody the Spanish Volksgeist, making this idea central to his Idearium español.